Thursday, August 14, 2025

 Call to action

-We strongly encourage maintainers of Python projects to prepare their projects for 3.13 compatibilities during this phase, and where necessary publish Python 3.13 wheels on PyPI to be ready for the final release of 3.13.0.
-Any binary wheels built against Python 3.13.0rc1 and later will work with future versions of Python 3.13.
+We strongly encourage maintainers of third-party Python projects to prepare their projects for 3.14 during this phase, and publish Python 3.14 wheels on PyPI to be ready for the final release of 3.14.0, and to help other projects do their own testing.
+Any binary wheels built against Python 3.14.0 release candidates will work with future versions of Python 3.14.
 As always, report any issues to the Python bug tracker.

 Please keep in mind that this is a preview release and while it’s as close to the final release as we can get it, its use is not recommended for production environments.